tara-fenton/beer-tapper-js/project-worksheet.md

   Several customers & beers:
 * one per row will appear for level 1, two per row for level 2

-PHASE THREE⋅⋅⋅
+PHASE THREE

 Ways to lose a guy:
 * Customer makes it to the end of the row without getting a beer
 * Bartender sent too many beers
 * Bartender does not collect the empty glass

 Points:
 * Add points to events
 * Add points display

-PHASE FOUR⋅⋅⋅
+PHASE FOUR

+Landing Page:
-Landing Page: 1 player button, instructions button
+* 1 player button, instructions button

 Form:
 * Scoreboard initals input - input text field and button

 CSS:
 * CSS transition: Beer fills glass - fired by a DOM event
 * Media query for tablet
 * Style form, landing page, and game page with class-based CSS.
-  STYLE GAME

-PHASE FIVE ### optional⋅⋅⋅
+PHASE FIVE ### optional

 Landing Page:
 * add 2 player button

 Game view:
-* 2 player logic, Bonus round
+* 2 player logic,

+Bonus round
+* see rules below

 Ways to lose a guy:
 * Music is on and customers start dancing and beer was served

 Points:
 * Sometimes there is money on bar for tip

 ## Wireframes